profadityasaxena/Introduction-to-APIs/README.md

 The goal of this project is to practice working with query parameters, image elements, and textual metadata in a single API response.
 This module emphasizes layout techniques, proper date formatting, and handling edge cases (like days without a picture).
 It also introduces working with APIs that provide mixed media types (images and YouTube embeds).

+## 🎬 Module 4: Movie Explorer

+This module introduces learners to building a movie search interface using the OMDb (Open Movie Database) API.
+Students create an interactive application that allows users to search for movies by title and view relevant details such as poster, release year, genre, IMDb rating, and a brief plot summary.

+The objective of this project is to strengthen skills in handling user input, working with API keys, and dynamically updating the DOM based on search results.
+This module also teaches how to gracefully handle missing or incomplete data, and introduces best practices for managing search-based API endpoints in frontend applications.

 ---